Drug Development Strategy: Why Does Your Clinical Trial Need It?

 Strategic plans for regulatory submissions and regulatory agency interactions

 - The regulatory submission is crucial after each successful phase of the clinical trial.
 Proper monitoring and timely outcome assessment are critical to avoid regulatory submission delays and process failures.

-- Drug regulations can be complicated and often vary among countries/regions regulators such as FDA, TGA, EMA, PMDA, KFDA, CFDA, etc. One needs to have a clear idea of regulatory requirements, identify pros and cons, study outcome assumptions.
+- Drug regulations can be complicated and often vary among countries/regions regulators such as FDA, TGA, EMA, PMDA, KFDA, CFDA, etc. One needs to have a clear idea of regulatory requirements, identify pros and cons, and study outcome assumptions.
 Combining scientific drug development expertise with thorough regulatory knowledge could help achieve this.

 Special considerations such as faster regulatory approvals, incentives, etc.

 - Strategic development planning involves the evaluation of various regulatory pathways that Fastrack the approval process or provide incentives or provide developmental benefits.

 - For example, regulators like the US, EU, Australia, Japan, and many more offer tax benefits and developmental convenience for orphan drugs (a drug for rare diseases)

 - FDA offers recommendations for innovative products and benefits for SMEs (Small and Medium Enterprises).
 EMA also provides special considerations for SMEs.
 Countries like Japan and China accept foreign clinical trial data in some circumstances.
 These regulatory understandings help skip some development steps and ease the market approval process.

 Credevo clinical development strategy services

 Discuss your clinical development needs with us.
 We will help you develop a strategy for an effective and efficient clinical development pathway.